 A multilingual site is a website with content in more than one language.
 It’s useful for businesses that want to attract a global customer base.
 The website also should communicate language-specific content to reflect the local culture of the visitor.

 The default language of WordPress installations is English, which is fine if most of your traffic comes from places like the United States, Canada, or the United Kingdom.
 But, if you have a growing international customer base, or you’re looking to grow one, it’s worth creating a multilingual site.

 In a global economy, your WordPress website needs to be accessible in several languages.
 A study found that 80% of shoppers are more likely to purchase a product from a website that’s in their native language.
 This shouldn’t be too surprising — it makes it easier for customers to navigate your website and shop with confidence.

 Multilingual sites provide a positive website experience while earning the trust of your non-English speaking customers.
 Rather than relying on the inconsistencies of translation tools like Google Translate, your visitors can focus on adding items to their carts.

 Building a multilingual site offers several benefits for your business, including:

 A multilingual site helps search engines match your language-specific content to searchers who speak that language.
 By providing content in multiple languages and driving traffic from worldwide locations, search engines recognize the quality of your content.
 As a result, you’ll rank higher on search engine pages and more people will visit your website.

-People don’t buy what they can’t read because they want to feel comfortable when making a purchase online.
-A multilingual site makes your brand accessible to non-English speaking customers, so you can capture their attention and showcase your products in their native language.
+People don’t buy what they can’t read.
+A multilingual site makes your brand accessible to non-English speaking customers, letting you more easily capture their attention and showcase your products in their native language.

 A study found that 42% of online consumers never make a purchase in a language other than their own.
 These consumers also are skeptical about making online purchases on a site with translation mistakes.
 Therefore, a high-quality multilingual site can offer potential customers a sense of familiarity so that you can gain their trust.